-If you want to view a paper, because you want to have something re-checked or maybe you’re thinking of repeating and want to see where to improve, you need to apply to do this by Tuesday, 18 August.
-There should be a form in your school for this.
+If you wish to view a paper, because you want to have something re-checked or maybe you’re thinking of repeating and want to see where to improve, you need to complete an application form and return it to your school by 21 August.
+The application form will be available at your school.

 If you start a course and don’t think it’s for you, it is possible to change in the first few weeks of college.
 Talk to your tutor or student welfare officer for help with this.